-Derivatives risk (AXS Alternative Growth Fund, AXS Chesapeake Strategy Fund, AXS Managed Futures Strategy Fund, AXS Merger Fund, AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, AXS Thomson Reuters Venture Capital Return Tracker Fund).
+Derivatives Risk (AXS Adaptive Plus Fund, AXS Chesapeake Strategy Fund, AXS Merger Fund, AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, AXS Thomson Reuters Venture Capital Return Tracker Fund).
 Derivatives include instruments and contracts that are based on, and are valued in relation to, one or more underlying securities, financial benchmarks, indices, or other reference obligations or measures of value.
 Major types of derivatives include futures, options, swaps and forward contracts.
 Depending on how the Fund uses derivatives and the relationship between the market value of the derivative and the underlying instrument, the use of derivatives could increase or decrease Fund's exposure to the risks of the underlying instrument.
 Using derivatives exposes the Fund to additional or heightened risks, including leverage risk, liquidity risk, valuation risk, market risk, counterparty risk, and credit risk.
 A small investment in derivatives could have a potentially large impact on the Fund's performance.
 Derivatives transactions can be highly illiquid and difficult to unwind or value, they can increase Fund volatility, and changes in the value of a derivative held by the Fund may not correlate with the value of the underlying instrument or the Fund's other investments.
 Many of the risks applicable to trading the instruments underlying derivatives are also applicable to derivatives trading.
 However, derivatives are subject to additional risks such as operational risk (such as documentation issues and settlement issues) and legal risk (such as insufficient documentation, insufficient capacity or authority of a counterparty, and issues with the legality or enforceability of a contract).
 For derivatives that are required to be cleared by a regulated clearinghouse, other risks may arise from the Fund's relationship with a brokerage firm through which it submits derivatives trades for clearing, including in some cases from other clearing customers of the brokerage firm.
 The Fund would also be exposed to counterparty risk with respect to the clearinghouse.
 Financial reform laws have changed many aspects of financial regulation applicable to derivatives.
 Once implemented, new regulations, including margin, clearing, and trade execution requirements, may make derivatives more costly, may limit their availability, may present different risks or may otherwise adversely affect the value or performance of these instruments.
 The extent and impact of these regulations are not yet fully known and may not be known for some time.
-Certain risks relating to various types of derivatives in which the Fund may invest are described below.